UtrechtRiversEstuaries/MetronomeDataProcessingPython/README.md

 Computes a single orthomosaics from a specified overhead series (Experiment ...; cycle .....)

+* ### RandomForest2WaterDepthMaps.py

+Computes water depth maps (or derived elevation) from overhead orthomosaics through the random forest models and combines them into a single timelapse video

 * ### Function\_Metashape\_Overhead.py

-Ccontains the function that translate and Overhead series into an orthomosaic
+Contains the function that translate and Overhead series into an orthomosaic

 * ### Function\_colour\_correction\_overhead.py

-Contains the function that debayers raw overhead imagery
+Contains the function that debayers raw overhead imagery and the functions that transform RGB orthomosaics into various color spaces

 * ### Function\_create\_timelapse\_overhead.py

 Contains the function that creates the timelapse of Overhead series orthomosaics

+* ### Function\_create\_timelapse\_overhead\_depthMaps.py

+Contains the function that creates the timelapse of Overhead series water depth maps (or derived elevation) through Random Forest models

 * ### Function\_flatten\_list.py